jameshesketh/potential-rotary-phone/docs/Java_Basics.md

 *   **<span class="delve __shimmer__">Custom Installation Location</span>:** If you installed the JDK to a non-standard location (e.g., `C:\dev\jdk-21`), ensure that the `JAVA_HOME` and `Path` variables reflect this custom path.

+## Change the version of Java for IntelliJ Community Edition ##

+Here's how to change the Java version used by IntelliJ IDEA Community Edition:

+*   **Access Project Structure:** Navigate to `Ctrl + Shift + Alt + S` to open the Project Structure settings.
+This is the primary method for configuring Java versions within your IntelliJ projects.
+*   **Select or Add a JDK:** Within Project Structure, locate the section for configuring your JDK (Java Development Kit).
+You’ll have the option to either select a JDK that's already been added to IntelliJ, or to add a new one if the version you want to use isn’t currently listed.
+*   **Project SDK:** Once you've added or selected the desired JDK, ensure it's set as the "Project SDK" in the Project Structure settings.
+This tells IntelliJ which Java version to use for compiling and running your projects.
+*   **IDE Boot JDK:** It's important to note that changing the Project SDK only affects the Java version used *within* IntelliJ for your projects.
+It does *not* change the Java version that IntelliJ itself runs on.
+If you need to change the Java version IntelliJ uses to operate, you’ll need to adjust the IDE Boot JDK settings separately.
+*   **Platform Specifics:** The precise steps might vary slightly depending on your operating system (Windows, macOS, Linux), but the core process of using the Project Structure settings to select or add a JDK remains consistent.
+*   **Restart if Necessary:** In some cases, you may need to restart IntelliJ IDEA for the changes to take effect fully.
+*   **Verify the Change:** After making the changes, it's a good practice to verify that the correct Java version is being used by running a simple Java program or checking the project settings.